-This is a classic fairy tale of good vs evil.
+This is a classic fairy tale of good against evil.
 Best friends Gerda and Kai are torn apart by the powers of evil when Kai is tricked and kidnapped by the Snow Queen.

-Gerda, refusing to believe he is dead, as their neighbours believe, scours the earth to find him.
+Gerda, refusing to believe he is dead as their neighbours believe, scours the earth to find Kai.
 But can she reach him in time and defeat the powerful Snow Queen?

 A Little Princess by Frances Hodgson Burnett

 "If I am a princess in rags and tatters, I can be a princess inside.
 It would be easy to be a princess if I were dressed in cloth of gold, but it is a great deal more of a triumph to be one all the time when no one knows it."

 This heart-warming tale of courage and friendship will have you reaching for the tissues.

 Heroine Sara Crewe attends Miss Minchin's boarding school, but when her father sadly dies she is left with nothing and must work as a scullery maid to earn her keep.
 Throughout her mistreatment by Miss Minchin, and despite her misfortune, Sara remains kind and caring to all.
 Read the book for yourself to find out if there's a happy ending.